-This course focuses on providing safe care to multiple clients who have complex, multi-system critical care illnesses or injuries.
-Correlated clinical experiences emphasize the refinement of clinical decision making, psychomotor skills, and management of client care in professional nursing practice.
+This course focuses on providing safe care to multiple patients with complex, multi-system critical care illnesses or injuries.
+Correlated clinical experiences emphasize the refinement of clinical decision-making, psychomotor skills, and patient care management in professional nursing practice.
 Concurrent enrollment in the skills lab and clinical experience in community facilities is required.
-(A, CSU)